 In April 2004, the Society sponsored the First International Doris Lessing Conference, and in July 2007 sponsored the Second Doris Lessing Conference.
 Both brought together scholars from all over the world.

-Since 1980, the Society has had ten presidents: Claire Sprague (emeriti, Brooklyn College), Ellen Cronan Rose (University of Nevada at Las Vegas), Carey Kaplan (St. Michael’s College), Betsy Draine (University of Wisconsin, Madison), Virginia Tiger (Rutgers University, Newark), Phyllis Perrakis (University of Ottawa), Debrah Raschke (Southeast Missouri State University), Sharon Wilson (Northern Colorado University), Tonya Krouse (Northern Kentucky University), and Alice Ridout (Algoma University).
+Since 1980, the Society has had twelve presidents: Claire Sprague (emeriti, Brooklyn College), Ellen Cronan Rose (University of Nevada at Las Vegas), Carey Kaplan (St. Michael’s College), Betsy Draine (University of Wisconsin, Madison), Virginia Tiger (Rutgers University, Newark), Phyllis Perrakis (University of Ottawa), Debrah Raschke (Southeast Missouri State University), Sharon Wilson (Northern Colorado University), Tonya Krouse (Northern Kentucky University), Alice Ridout (Algoma University), Cornelius Collins (Fordham University), and Josna Rege (Worcester State University).